Palaeolagus: Taxonomy

 The fossil remains of rabbits are scanty and those specimens that have been found are often too fragmentary to determine satisfactory the relationship with living forms.
-Most recent phylogenetic analysis have recovered it as a close relative of the last common ancestor of living Leporidae and Ochotonidae, as it displays a mosaic of characters typical of both groups.
+Most recent phylogenetic analyses have recovered it as a close relative of the last common ancestor of living Leporidae and Ochotonidae, as it displays a mosaic of characters typical of both groups.
 The bones of rabbits and hares are lightweight and fragile in structure, and so they are not easily preserved as fossils.
 Most of the species are inhabitants of uplands where conditions are not ideal for preservation.
 In a few deposits, rabbit remains seem numerous but many fossil species are known only from a few teeth and bones.

 Description

 The 25 cm long creature closely resembled modern rabbits.
-They were common herbivorous inhabitants of the savanna, plains and woodlands of North America 30 million years ago.
+They were common herbivorous inhabitants of the savannas, plains, and woodlands of North America 30 million years ago.

+Palaeoecology

+Gross dental wear of Palaeolagus temnodon from the Horse Local Fauna of the Cypress Hills Formation of Saskatchewan shows that frugivory was its predominant dietary mode.